kestra-io/docs/content/blogs/2024-02-28-dbt-or-sqlmesh.md

 ---
 title: "Is It Time For You To Move From dbt to SQLMesh?"
-description: "Where are we with SQL transformation in the data warehouse in the Analytics Stack?"
+description: "What are dbt shorcomings ?
+Where SQLMesh shines?
+How to orchestrate SQL frameworks?"
 date: 2024-02-27T10:00:00
 category: Solutions
 author: